-My historical fiction WW1 trilogy is comprised of Angel of Mercy (released in 2019), Those Left Behind (estimated publication date of 2020 or 2021) and Adjustment Year (to follow six months later).
+My historical fiction WW1 trilogy is comprised of Angel of Mercy (released in 2019), Those Left Behind (released in 2020) and Adjustment Year (launching in April 2021).
 Here’s your guide to the trilogy.
 Some spoilers ahead!

 Each One is a Stand Alone Story

 Each novel in the trilogy is its own standalone story.
-They are connected together by the characters and the time frame they take place in – all three between 1914 and 1919.
+They are connected together via the characters and the setting.
+All three novels take place between 1914 and 1919.

 The Battle Front Story

 Angel of Mercy is the battle front story.
 The majority of the story takes place in Europe with medical units.
 The main character of the story is Hettie, a young nurse who returns to work after her husband persuades her to follow him overseas.
-Hettie was forced to quit working after she married but longed for her job back.
+Hettie was forced to quit working after she married but longed to return to work.
 Little does she know what she’s getting herself into.

 Other characters include Hettie’s fellow nurses Bessie and Charlotte, her brother Freddie and her sister Mabel.